wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 That's all for today but if you are willing to continue playing around with our APIs, you may find helpful the following links:

 * [Documentation](https://developer.nexmo.com/) for the different APIs on the developer portal
-* Series of [tutorials](https://www.nexmo.com/blog/category/developer/tutorial/) for various Nexmo APIs
+* Series of [tutorials](https://www.nexmo.com/blog/category/developer/tutorial/) for various Vonage APIs
-* If you need us, try the [Nexmo Community Slack channel](https://developer.nexmo.com/community/slack)
+* If you need us, try the [Vonage Community Slack channel](https://developer.nexmo.com/community/slack)
 * Let us know what you think by tweeting at [@VonageDev](https://twitter.com/vonagedev)